 You should have the featured image, title, vendor, and description rendering in a two-column layout.

 Step 5: Render the product variant optionsAnchor link to section titled "Step 5: Render the product variant options"

 Remix loads a full page when you navigate to it.
 For each additional URL change, React Router will handle page updates.
 The end result is a website that feels like an app, without all of the hassle.

-Remix uses the URL as a state manager.
-This means that any interaction that you build for the product options selector should update the URL.
+Remix uses the URL to store state.
+This means that any interaction that you build for the product options selector should also be reflected in the URL.
 You'll use Remix

 <Link> components to help you build these interactive pieces.

 - User clicks on option